-Our data are taken from two waves (2002 and 2003) of the Establishment Panel of the Institute for Employment Research of the Federal Labor Service (Institut für Arbeitsmarktund Berufsforschung der Bundesagentur für Arbeit, IAB).
+Our data are taken from two waves (2002 and 2003) of the Establishment Panel of the Institute for Employment Research of the Federal Employment Service (Institut für Arbeitsmarkt- und Berufsforschung der Bundesagentur für Arbeit, IAB).
 The basis for the panel is the employment statistics register of the Federal Employment Service, conducted within the framework of the 1973 revisions to the social insurance system.
-Each year, all employers are required, under sanction, to report levels of and changes in the number of their employees who are subject to the compulsory social security scheme.
-The register covers all dependent employment in the private and public sector and accounts for almost 85% of total employment in Germany.
+Every year, all employers are required, under sanction, to report the number of employees in their establishments who are subject to compulsory social security contributions and any changes in these details since the previous report.
+The register covers all dependent employment in the private and public sector and accounts for almost 85 % of total employment in Germany.
 The survey unit of the register is the establishment or local production unit, rather than the legal and commercial entity of the company.
+For more details about the data set see e.g. Kölling (2000) and Kohlmann (2005).

-The IAB Establishment Panel draws a stratified random sample of units from the register, the selection probabilities depend on the employment frequency of the respective stratum.
+The IAB Establishment Panel draws a stratified random sample of units from the register, the selection probabilities depend on the number of employees in the respective stratum.
 The strata comprise some 20 industries and 10 establishment size intervals covering all sectors and employment levels.
-The overall and size-specific response rates including firms that are interviewed for the first time exceed 60 percent, and, for repeatedly interviewed establishments, more than 80 percent.
+The overall and size-specific response rates including firms that are interviewed for the first time exceed 60 percent and for establishments that have been interviewed more than once they are over 80 percent.

-The panel is designed to meet the needs of the Federal Labor Service.
-Basically, it focusses on employment-related matters.
+The panel is designed to meet the needs of the Federal Employment Service.
+Basically, it focuses on employment-related matters.
 Much of the information in the panel concerns worker characteristics and qualifications as well as levels of and changes in establishment employment.
 There is also information on the training of employees and their working time.
 Additionally, information on certain establishment policies, business developments, and investment is collected on an annual basis.
 Other information is collected biennially or triennially.
-Each year the panel also addresses a specific topic.
+Every year the panel also addresses a specific topic.

-We exclude all establishments from the sample that do not use turnover as an output measure.
-This affects non-profit organisations, public offices, banks and insurances.
-Thus, an unbalanced sample of 13969 observations remains without any item-nonresponse on the variables used in this study.
-Multiple imputation provides 18447 data records for 2002 and 2003 from 9462 establishments.
+We exclude from the sample all establishments that do not use turnover as an output measure.
+This affects non-profit organizations, public offices, banks and insurance companies.
+Thus, an unbalanced sample of 13,969 observations remains without any item nonresponse on the variables used in this study.
+Multiple imputation provides 18,447 data records for 2002 and 2003 from 9,462 establishments.

-Unfortunately, we do not have exact information about the reasons for unitnonresponse and drop-out in the data.
-It is commonly assumed that next to the general attitude to take part in a survey there are two main reasons for nonresponse.
+Unfortunately, we do not have exact information about the reasons for unit nonresponse and dropout in the data.
+It is commonly assumed that besides the general attitude towards taking part in a survey there are two main reasons for nonresponse.
 First, there are questions that are too difficult to understand or the information wanted is not easily available and, second, there are questions that concern sensitive information.
 In both cases, the interviewee is not willing to participate in the panel.
-A study for earlier waves of the panel comes to the result that only a few items influence the willingness of firms to participate significantly (see Hartmann and Kohaut, 2000).
+A study of earlier waves of the panel comes to the conclusion that only a few items have a significant influence on the willingness of firms to participate (see Hartmann and Kohaut 2000).

-Mainly, item-nonresponse in the data is found only in few variables, particularly those used to construct output, labor and capital.
-Output is measured as value added, capital by the replacement investment and labor by earnings (see subsection 3.2 and the data appendix for the correct definitions).
-Table 1 gives the variables in the questionnaire with the highest item-nonresponse rates.
-All the other variables used in our study are distinctly below the rates shown there.
+Generally, item nonresponse in the data is found in only a few variables, particularly those used to construct output, labor and capital.
+Output is measured as value added, capital by the replacement investment and labor by earnings (see section 3.2 and the data appendix for the correct definitions).
+Table 1 shows the variables in the questionnaire with the highest item nonresponse rates.
+All the other variables used in our study are distinctly below the rates shown here.